BigWigsMods/packager/README.md

 You only need to run a build once and the file will be tagged with the appropriate versions when uploaded.

+For builds with multiple game types, you won't be able to use [build version keywords](#build-type-keywords) (e.g., `@version-retail@` ... `@end-version-retail@`) in Lua files for controlling what code blocks execute based on the build version, you need to switch to plain old Lua control statements.
+Fortunately, there are some [constants](https://warcraft.wiki.gg/wiki/WOW_PROJECT_ID) set by Blizzard you can use for this.
+If you use these keywords in XML files, you will have to reorganize your includes in the appropriate TOC files.

 ### Multiple TOC files

 You can create [multiple TOC files](https://warcraft.wiki.gg/wiki/TOC_format#Multiple_client_flavors),